-Ratchet & Clank began active development in early 2013, after Rainmaker saw modest returns on their animated feature Escape From Planet Earth (2013).
-Ratchet & Clank was based on a video game series that began in 2002 and Rainmaker was the lead investor on the project, covering 63% of the $20 million budget.
+Based on a video game series that began in 2002, Ratchet & Clank began active development in early 2013, after Rainmaker saw modest returns on their animated feature Escape From Planet Earth (2013).
+The budget for Ratchet & Clank was $20 million and Rainmaker was the lead investor on the project, covering 63% of the budget.
 Other financing came from the China based CNHK, which was part of the Wanda company and Cinema Management Group.
 Canadian tax breaks and foreign pre-sales sold by Cinema Management Group fueled the rest of the expenses.
 In their investor filing report, Rainmaker took a $10 million impairment charge on the movie after it flopped.

 The movie was brought to the Toronto Intl.
 Film Festival in 2014 for distribution, with the hopes of securing an early 2015 release, but it wasn’t until May 2015 at Cannes that it landed a domestic distributor.
 Focus took the pic as a service deal and would distribute with P&A expenses funded by Rainmaker and other 3rd party sources.
 Ratchet & Clank was dated for April 29, 2016 and that date would be parallel with a new video game release for PlayStation 4.